solana-labs/solana/book/src/ledger-replication-to-implement.md

 This list should be maintained by keeping track of slots which are rooted slots in which a significant portion of the network has voted on with a high lockout value, maybe 32-votes old.
 Every SLOTS\_PER\_SEGMENT number of slots would be added to this set.
 The program should check that the slot is in this set.
-The set can be maintained by receiving a AdvertiseStorageRecentBlockHash and checking with its bank/locktower state.
+The set can be maintained by receiving a AdvertiseStorageRecentBlockHash and checking with its bank/Tower BFT state.

 The program should do a signature verify check on the signature, public key from the transaction submitter and the message of the previous storage epoch PoH value.